 - Stem cell recruitment accelerates the repair of damaged or aging tissue.

-Applications of PRP Injections in Clinics
+Clinical Applications of PRP Injections

 1. Dermatology & Aesthetics

-- Under-Eye PRP: Reduces dark circles and fine lines.
+- Under-Eye PRP: reduces dark circles and fine lines

-- Combination Treatments: Often paired with microneedling or hyaluronic acid fillers for amplified results.
+- Combination Treatments: Often paired with microneedling or hyaluronic acid fillers for amplified results

 2. Hair Restoration